alexandersandberg/alexandersandberg/README.md

 By night I like to build [apps](https://alexandersandberg.com/apps/) that solve problems or satisfy needs that other apps haven't yet.
 I built [Tiny Weather](https://alexandersandberg.com/apps/tiny-weather/) because I couldn't find a beautiful, simple, privacy-minded weather app.
 I built [Tiny Softbox](https://alexandersandberg.com/apps/tiny-softbox/) to fix my bad office lighting.
 I'm working on something new as well—stay tuned!

-I'm a member of the [Swift Website Workgroup](https://www.swift.org/website-workgroup/) (SWWG)—a steering team that helps guide the evolution on the [Swift.org](https://www.swift.org) website.
+I'm a member of the [Swift Website Workgroup](https://www.swift.org/website-workgroup/) (SWWG)—a steering team that helps guide the evolution of the [Swift.org](https://www.swift.org) website.

 Other than that, I like taking each day as it comes.